MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The AMQP **durable** option, on queue declarations.
 If set to True, the broker will preserve the queue across broker reboots.
-It means writes the queue is on disk if the broker is restarted.
+The queue will be written to and recovered from disk if the broker is restarted.

+Note: only *persistent* messages will remain in a durable queue after a broker restart.
+Persistent messages can be published by enabling the **persistent** option (it is enabled by default).

 fileEvents <event,event,...>
 ----------------------------